Q: Can we use the logos of companies for the cover of our book?

 Q: Our school has a “do not picture” list of students who aren’t supposed to be photographed at school.
 Do we have to go through the book and cut them out of the photographs they’re in?

-Legally, you probably do not – the “do not picture” list applies to official publications of the school, and a yearbook is the work of the students, not of the school.
+Legally, you probably do not – the “do not picture” list applies to official publications of the school (such as a school district’s official newsletter or website), and a yearbook is the work of the students, not of the school.
 However, diplomatically, the answer may be different.
 If you have a parent who feels strongly that she does not want her student photographed, then it may be worth eliminating identifiable photos of that student to avoid a blow-up that threatens the well-being of the entire yearbook.
 (Note that the “do not picture” list should, by law, be a parental “opt out” rather than a parental “opt in.”
 If your district has an “opt in” policy, see if you can get it changed.)